herrera-ignacio/oopnotes/README.md

   * Same interface, entirely different behavior
 * This is called __communication proxy__
   * Other types: _logging, virtual, guarding, ..._

+ #### Use Cases

+* Used when creating a distributed system using either a private network or the cloud.
+In a distributed system, some objects exist in the local memory, and some objects exist in the memoy of remote computers.
+If we don't want the client code to be aware of such differences, we can create a remote proxy that hides/encapsulates them, making the distributed nature of the application transparent.
+* Used when our application is suffering from performance issues due to the early creation of expensive objects.
+Introducing lazy intialization using a virtual proxy to create objects only a t the moment they are actually required.
+* Used to check if a user has sufficient privileges to access a piece of information.
+A protection/protective proxy can handle all security related actions.
+* Used when our application uses multiple threads and we want to move the burden of thread safety from the client code to the application. in this case, we can create a smart proxt to hide the thread-safety complexities from the client.
+* An __object-relational mapping__ (ORM) API is also an example of how to use a remote proy.
+Provide OOP-like access to a relational database.
+An ORM acts as a proxy to a relational database that can be actually located anywhere, either at a local or remote server.
 # Design Patterns: Behavioural
 > Behavioural patterns define manners of communication between classes and objects.